 Big life changes, like moving to a new place, are always a little challenging.
 Before you commit to a move, it’s not a bad idea to spend some time researching the location you’re considering.
 Wilmington, North Carolina is a popular place for a lot of transplants.
 If you’re wondering if it’s worth moving to Wilmington, NC, or curious about whether or not Wilmington, NC is dangerous – we’re here to help.

-Why Is Wilmington, NC So Dangerous?
+Why Is Wilmington, North Carolina So Dangerous?

 Okay, okay, Wilmington, NC isn’t that dangerous, but it does have some problems you should mull over before moving there.

 In comparison to a lot of similarly sized towns in the US, Wilmington, NC ranks significantly higher for overall crime.
 NeighborhoodScout, a website that analyzes and compares crime reports, gave Wilmington an overall low score on its general safety score.
-According to Neighborhood Scout, “When you compare Wilmington to other communities of similar population, the Wilmington crime rate (violent and property crimes combined) is quite a bit higher than average.”
+According to Neighborhood Scout, “When you compare Wilmington to other communities of similar population, the Wilmington, NC crime rate (violent and property crimes combined) is quite a bit higher than average.”

 CityData.com, another website providing safety statistics, also ranks Wilmington in the “higher than national average” category for crime.